ricsanfre/pi-cluster/docs/_docs/logging.md

 - Step 3: Check fluentd status
   ```shell
   kubectl get pods -n k3s-logging
   ```

 ### Fluentbit installation

 It can be installed and configured to collect and parse Kubernetes logs deploying a daemonset pod (same as fluentd).
-See fluenbit documentation on how to install it on Kuberentes cluster (https://docs.fluentbit.io/manual/installation/kubernetes).
+See fluenbit documentation on how to install it on Kuberentes cluster: ["Fluentbit: Kubernetes Production Grade Log Processor"](https://docs.fluentbit.io/manual/installation/kubernetes).

-For speed-up the installation there is available a [helm chart](https://github.com/fluent/helm-charts/tree/main/charts/fluent-bit). fluentbit config file can be
+For speed-up the installation there is available a [helm chart](https://github.com/fluent/helm-charts/tree/main/charts/fluent-bit).
+Fluentbit config file can be build probiding the proper helm chart values.

 - Step 1.
 Add fluentbit helm repo